akashsebastian333/portfolio/hello/infosec_writeup.md

 ![](Files/pigpen.png)

-Given cipher is a pigpen Cipher, Simply decode it using [Pigpen Cipher Decoder]
+it was Pigpen decode it using [Pigpen Cipher Decoder]

 `FLAG{EASYASONETWOTHREE}`